ECW One Night Stand (2006): Storylines

-One of the main undercard matches on the card was between Rey Mysterio and Sabu for the World Championship.
+One of the main undercard matches on the card was between Rey Mysterio and Sabu for SmackDown's World Championship.
 ECW representative Paul Heyman announced that Mysterio had accepted the challenge for One Night Stand on the June 2, 2006 edition of SmackDown!.
 Before the June 9, 2006 edition of SmackDown!, Heyman kayfabe revealed to WWE's official website that he was trying to get Mysterio to join the new ECW brand.
 Mysterio turned down Heyman's offer on the June 9, 2006 edition of SmackDown!.
 In the main event on that edition of SmackDown!, Mysterio faced Finlay.
 Mysterio was about to 619 Finlay, when Sabu, who was holding a steel chair, climbed onto the ring apron.
 Mysterio dropkicked the chair into Sabu, which distracted the referee.
 This allowed Finlay to hit Mysterio with his shillelagh, and the Celtic Cross for the victory.
 After the contest, Sabu set up a table on the outside of the ring, and hit Mysterio with a springboard legdrop that sent Mysterio through the table.